philhanna/mahjonggstats/README.md

 Go program to display statistics from Gnome mahjongg.

 ## Unstable
-This version is still under active development
+This version is still under active development.
+The Python branch is fully functional.